Learn how to thrift for vintage books with these easy pointers!

 Always keep your eyes peeled in any area.
 You never know where a pretty old book might be!

-3) Browse Each Bookshelf Carefully.
+3. Browse Each Bookshelf Carefully.

 When searching for vintage books, one cannot be in a hurry.
-If I’m going thrifting and looking for something very particular, especially old books, I make sure I have at least 30 minutes of uninterrupted time to spend looking around.
+If I’m going thrifting and looking for something very particular, especially old books, I make sure I have at least thirty minutes of uninterrupted time to spend looking around.

 I have learned that, if I’m in a rush, I don’t enjoy the process of browsing through all the books.
-I’m sure I’ve missed some pretty spectacular books in my day because I go in only having 10 minutes.
+I’m sure I’ve missed some pretty spectacular books in my day because I go in only having ten minutes.

 Go in with an open mind and take your time looking through the book sections that interest you.